sammad1119/Hope-Harvest-Food-Redistribution-PLatform-WebApp/README.md

 Community Engagement: Beyond facilitating transactions, Hope Harvest fosters community engagement by raising awareness about food waste and hunger issues through educational resources, volunteer opportunities, and success stories.

 # Tools and Technologies

+# Front-end development:

+ HTMl: HTML is the markup language used to structure web pages.
+ CSS : CSS is used to style and layout the visual aspects of web pages.
+JavaScript:  JavaScript is a scripting language used for dynamic, interactive web pages.

+# Back-end development:

+PHP PHP is a back-end language Git is a version control system used for tracking changes in code.
+GitHub is a web-based hosting service

+for Git repositories, commonly used for collaborative software development.

+Using these technologies can help you to build a robust and scalable web application for our food redistribution and donation project.